oleksost/Pruning-at-a-Glance/README.md

 These are the compressed models made available using the paper "Pruning at a Glance: A Structured Class-Blind Pruning Technique for Model Compression" (https://openreview.net/forum?id=S1MdLyrYom)

+The code to create ResNet is an eddited version of vision/torchvision/models/resnet.py

 To use the compressed models, use the below commands:

 ```